Three Days to Never: Plot

 Daphne, captured and tied up by the Vespers, uses her mental powers to set their headquarters on fire.
 They tranquilize her and flee, but Frank's telepathic link has alerted him to what she did.
-The Mossad agents imprison Frank and Charlotte in the back of their van and head for Palm Springs, where Lepidopt is intended to time-travel to the Six-Day War; both teams, using different magical abilities, gradually converge upon each other.
-Lepidopt, with his hands on the Chaplin concrete slab, hesitates, and the Vespers surround the Mossad van.
+The Mossad agents imprison Frank and Charlotte in the back of their van and head for Palm Springs.

-The novel climaxes with a shootout at the El Mirador Medical Plaza in Palm Springs, in which several major characters are shot and killed.
-Lepidopt finally gets up the nerve to "jump" but travels back only two minutes in time; still, this is enough for him to change the time-line and to save Frank, Daphne and Charlotte, though he himself dies.
-The details are wrapped up in the Epilogue, when the three attend Grammar's funeral.
-Bennett Bradley shares the $50,000 with the Marritys.
+Both teams, using different magical abilities, gradually converge upon each other.
+The novel climaxes with a shootout at the El Mirador Medical Plaza in Palm Springs.
+Lepidopt finally gets up the nerve to "jump" but travels back only two minutes in time; still, this is enough for him to change the time-line and save the Marritys, though he dies.